Tutorial: Uploading a file

 - A file to send: To save time, make sure this file is local and less than 1 MB.
 Of course, you can send huge files with MASV, up to 15 TB each with unlimited package sizes, but that's not required for this tutorial.

-Step 1: Set up Transfer Agent
+Step 1: Set up MASV Agent

 config

-: MASV Transfer Agent configurationdata
+: MASV Agent configurationdata

 : Uploaded and downloaded files